quome-cloud/agent-benchmarks/quome-agentic-benchmarks/README.md

 4. Use pipx to install poetry
    - https://python-poetry.org/docs/

+## Pip - Make sure you are using Python 3.12
+1. `pip install -r requirements.txt`

-## Running the prompt-to-api benchmark
+## Poetry (A bit problematic for some) Running the prompt-to-api benchmark
 1. Change directory to the same directory as this Readme.md
 2. In terminal, run `poetry install`
 3. Create an environment file `.env`